 Is Online Teaching Worth It?

-For me, the perks definitely outweigh the downsides.
-To sum up, here are the pros and cons.
+For me, the advantages of teaching online definitely outweigh any disadvantages.
+To sum up, here are the pros and cons of teaching online.

 Online Teaching Pros:

 - Can work online while traveling or visiting loved ones

 - Most companies have no minimum or maximum work hours

 - No formal education experience required so it’s a great way to learn a new skill

 - Meet students from around the world